 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

-3. Are Pau D’arco Supplements Safe for Healthy Individuals with CDC73 Mutation Associated Genetic Risk?
+3. What about Pau D’arco Supplements for Healthy Individuals with VHL Mutation associated Genetic Risk?

-4. Are Pau D’arco Supplements Safe for Healthy Individuals with MLH1 Mutation Associated Genetic Risk?
+4. What about Pau D’arco Supplements for Healthy Individuals with MLH1 Mutation associated Genetic Risk?

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Pau D’arco, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Pau D’arco are chosen by you and can influence outcomes.